DominyGallo/Social-Media-Analysis-2025/README.md

 Notably, states likely to incur the most obligations based on the principle of “common but differentiated responsibilities” make the least reference to the phrase—it appears nowhere in any Western or Eastern European, Northern American, or Australian NDC.
 It appears most frequently in Western Asia and Latin America and the Caribbean, with particularly high rates in Brazil.
 The highest and the lowest income states, interestingly, are the least likely to mention it in comparison with middle-income states.

-### Visualizations: Innovation, the Private Sector, and the State
+### Theme 3 Visualizations: Innovation, the Private Sector, and the State

 The next group of words considers the NDCs’ ideological affiliation with “innovation” and “technology” as tools to address the climate crisis.
 We have paired this set of discourses with the role of the “private” sector and, by contrast, the state's role in "regulation."